cuberoy/dino/README.md

 # About
-A replica of the Google Chrome's offline dinosaur game using the PYGAME module on python. pip install pygame
+A replica of Google Chrome's offline dinosaur game using the PYGAME module on Python.

+## Requirement
+pip install pygame

 ## COPYRIGHT